Lambeg drum

-A Lambeg drum is a large drum, beaten with curved malacca canes.
+A Lambeg drum is a large Irish drum, beaten with curved malacca canes.
 It is used primarily in Northern Ireland by Unionists and the Orange Order traditionally in street parades held in the summer, particularly on and around 12 July ("The Twelfth").
 The weight of the drum means that it had been replaced with smaller replicas for most parades, but the full-sized instrument has started to reappear in recent years, usually on floats.
 It is also used by the Ancient Order of Hibernians, having historical significance for parts of the nationalist community, as well.

 Characteristics

 The Lambeg drum is, together with the bagpipe, one of the loudest acoustic instruments in the world, frequently reaching over 120 dB.
 It measures approximately 3 ft 1/4 in in diameter and 2 ft deep, and weighs 35–40 lb.
 Usually it is carried by the drummer while marching, using a neck harness.

 Origin

 The origin of the Lambeg is unclear.
 It is commonly believed to have come to Ulster with English settlers in the early-mid-17th century.
 Other accounts state that it came to Ireland with the Duke of Schomberg's men of the army of William of Orange during the Williamite war.
 Having its roots in 17th-century European military instruments, it was originally smaller.
 Traditionally it was accompanied by the shrill fife, a small transverse flute similar to the piccolo.
 Over time, the drum grew in size through emulousness between players.
 The drum eventually reached such a size that the fifes were drowned out.
 Today, the fife and the Lambeg together are the exception, rather than the norm in parades; the combination is most common in County Antrim.
 Most of the original Ulster fifers were of Flemish descent.
 A number of French Huguenots had followed William's army into Ireland and the Flemish, English and Scottish Protestant groups had united into the Orange Order.

-The name comes from the village of Lambeg, County Antrim, which is situated ten miles southwest of Belfast and two miles from Lisburn.
-Tradition has it that it was in the Lambeg area that the instrument was first played with canes.
+The name comes from the village of Lambeg, County Antrim, which is situated ten miles southwest of Belfast and two miles from Lisburn.Tradition has it that it was in the Lambeg area that the instrument was first played with canes.
 The drum is sometimes also called "tibbies", "slashers" or "killymans".